kernel-community/kernel/docs/track-gaming/module-3/core.md

 Finally, we also need to look back and realize that this is a movement that started before us.

-Before Web 3, Freedom was also a core tenet of the Internet before it changed to what it is today.
+Before Web 3, Freedom was also a core tenet of the Internet as we initially imagined it.
 We are standing on the shoulders of giants like [John Perry Barlow](../crafted/#a-declaration-of-the-independence-of-cyberspace-by-john-perry-barlow), [Lawrence Lessig](../crafted/#code-and-other-laws-of-cyberspace-by-lawrence-lessig) and [Sir Tim Berners-Lee](../crafted/#solid-by-sir-tim-berners-lee).

-In the face of these loopy ecosystems we should press on, mindful of the paths these giants have tread.
+In the face of these loopy ecosystems we should press on, mindful of the paths these giants have trod.

 # 🎮 A Game Each Week

 <a target="_blank" rel="noopener noreferrer" href="https://lichess.org"><img src="../img/lichess.jpg" class="center-img" alt="lichess.org" /></a>

-<a target="_blank" rel="noopener noreferrer" href="https://lichess.org">Lichess</a> - Started in 2010 by Thibault Duplessis, Lichess is an inspiring masterclass on how to build a sustainable, open-source web game.
+<a target="_blank" rel="noopener noreferrer" href="https://lichess.org">Lichess</a> - Started in 2010 by Thibault Duplessis, Lichess is an inspiring masterclass on how to build a sustainable, open-source, web game.
 Lichess.org is a fully-featured service made all the more impressive by its massive scale: the game's servers can support more than a million games played each day!